hibernate/query-validator/README.md

 Then any static string argument of

-- the `createQuery()` method, or
+- the `createQuery()` method or
-- the `@NamedQuery()` annotation,
+- the `@NamedQuery()` annotation

-occurring in the annotated package or class will be validated, and a compile-time error produced if the query has syntax errors or if an entity name or member name in the query doesn't reference a persistent entity or mapped field or property.
+which occurs in the annotated package or class will be validated.

+A compile-time error is produced if the query has syntax errors or if an entity name or member name in the query doesn't reference a persistent entity or mapped field or property.

+### Strict mode

+By default, the query validator functions in "strict" mode, and produces errors for use of function names which aren't defined by the JPA specification or by HQL.
+This means that use of a user-defined or vendor-specific SQL function results in an error.

+Strict mode may be disabled using `@CheckHQL(strict=false)`.
+Then any unknown function will be ignored by the query validator.

 ### Usage from command line